avajs/ava/readme.md

 AVA lets you register hooks that are run before and after your tests.
 This allows you to run setup and/or teardown code.

 `test.before()` registers a hook to be run before the first test in your test file.
-Similarly `test.after()` registers a hook to be run after the last test.
+Similarly `test.after()` registers a hook to be run after the last test. `test.after.always()` registers a hook to be run **always** after the last test, even if before hook/some tests fail.

 `test.beforeEach()` registers a hook to be run before each test in your test file.
-Similarly `test.afterEach()` a hook to be run after each test.
+Similarly `test.afterEach()` a hook to be run after each test. `test.afterEach.always()` registers a hook to be run **always** after each test, even if beforeEach hook/the test fails.

 Like `test()` these methods take an optional title and a callback function.
 The title is shown if your hook fails to execute.
 The callback is called with an [execution object](#t).